 Cleaning and Safety Practices

-High-touch surfaces cleaned and disinfected/washed
+High-touch surfaces and equipment cleaned and disinfected/washed

-Vehicles and venues kept vacant between travelers
+Venues kept vacant between travelers

 Touch-free ticket redemption and paperless waiver e-signing

-Social distancing in vehicles and at check-in
+Social distancing at check-in

 Health and Safety Practices